Laura M. Johns

 Laura M. Johns (née, Mitchell; December 18, 1849 – July 22, 1935) was an American suffragist and journalist.
 She served as president of the Kansas State Suffrage Association six times, and her great work was the arrangement of thirty conventions beginning in Kansas City in February, 1892.
 She also served as president of the Kansas Republican Woman's Association, superintendent of the Kansas Woman's Christian Temperance Union, and field organizer of the National American Woman Suffrage Association (NAWSA).
-Johns died in 1935.

 Early life

 Laura Lucretia Mitchell was born near Lewistown, Pennsylvania, December 18, 1849.
 Her parents were John Ross Mitchell (1820–1910) and Angeline Ayres Mitchell (1828–1900).
 She had two brothers, Lloyd C. Mitchell (1848–1918) and William Ross Mitchell (1851–1928).
 As a child she had a passion for books, was thoughtful beyond her years, and her parents encouraged in their daughter the tendencies which developed her powers to write and speak.